tinymanorg/tealish/docs/index.rst

 .. rst-class:: barlow-24

-Tealish is a readable language for the Algorand Virtual Machine.
-It enables developers to write TEAL in a procedural style optimized for readability.
+Tealish is a readable language for the `Algorand Virtual Machine (AVM) <https://developer.algorand.org/docs/get-details/dapps/avm/teal/specification/>`_.
+It enables developers to write `Teal <https://developer.algorand.org/docs/get-details/dapps/avm/teal/>`_ in a procedural style optimized for readability.

 .. rst-class:: barlow-16

-Install Tealish and start building with a brand new language for Algorand Virtual Machine.
+Install Tealish and start building with a brand new language for the AVM.

 .. rst-class:: block